-Selling your crafts online in the UK provides an opportunity to tap into a new, wider customer base.
+Selling your arts & crafts online in the UK and Worldwide provides an opportunity to tap into a new, wider customer base.
 Also, there’s the potential to turn a part-time hobby into a viable full-time business.

-It has never been easier to make money selling crafts online.
-Whether you make jewellery, custom prints or badges, all you need is an entrepreneurial spirit and a wifi connection.
+It has never been easier to make money selling arts & crafts online.
+Whether you make jewellery, custom prints or badges, all you need is an entrepreneurial spirit and a WIFI connection.
 You’re now able to build a business selling your crafts from home.

 If you haven’t started already, you’ve probably thought about selling your handmade crafts online.
 Nowadays there’s plenty of craft selling sites out there, so it’s easy to feel overwhelmed by the amount of choice.

-Thankfully, joining the online craft marketplace doesn’t have to be a daunting prospect.
-To help you on your journey, we’ve put together a list of where to sell handmade items online in the UK.
+Thankfully, joining the online arts & crafts marketplace doesn’t have to be a daunting prospect.
+To help you on your journey, we’ve put together a list of where to sell handmade items online.

-Founded in 2005, the U.S based website Etsy is by far the largest and most well-known destination for buying and selling crafts online.
+Founded in 2005, the U.S based website Etsy is by far the largest and most well-known destination for buying and selling arts & crafts online.

 As of 2018, Etsy had over 60 million items in its marketplace, with nearly 40 million customers.